top of page

 Zines & Experimental Storytelling

 Zine-making and experimental storytelling are at the heart of my creative practice.
 I use these mediums to explore collective memory, language, and the power of self-publishing as a mode of resistance.
-Each project becomes a space where personal story, community voice, and Indigenous aesthetics meet to imagine new possibilities for expression and connection.
+Each zine becomes a space where personal stories, cultural expressions, and experimental aesthetics meet to imagine new possibilities for connection and cultural art production.

 Zine-making with Youth

 Zine-making with youth is a collaborative and empowering process that encourages self-expression, storytelling, and creative autonomy.
-Through hands-on workshops, young participants learn to document their experiences, cultures, and ideas using accessible, DIY publishing methods.
-This practice not only builds artistic and critical thinking skills but also nurtures community connection and a sense of agency in shaping their own narratives.
+I facilitate hands-on workshops for young people to learn how to document and archive their stories, cultures, and ideas using accessible, DIY publishing methods.
+This practice not only builds artistic and critical thinking skills but also nurtures community connection and a sense of agency in shaping our own narratives.

 Cultural, Community and Creative Narratives Zine-making